Hazel Poa

 Hazel Poa Koon Koon (born 27 August 1970) is a Singaporean politician and businesswoman.
-A member of the opposition Progress Singapore Party (PSP), she served as a Non-Constituency Member of the 14th Parliament of Singapore from 24 August 2020 till 15 April 2025.
-She served as Secretary-General of the PSP from 2024 to 2025.
+A member of the opposition Progress Singapore Party (PSP), Poa served as Secretary-General of the PSP from 2024 to 2025 and as a Non-Constituency Member of Parliament (NCMP) between 2020 to 2025.

 A Public Service Commission scholar, Poa graduated from the University of Cambridge in 1992 with a first-class honours degree in mathematics.
 After graduation, she worked as a civil servant before joining the financial industry and starting her own business.

 Poa was a member of the Reform Party before joining the National Solidarity Party (NSP) in 2011.
 She was Secretary-General of the NSP from June 2011 to September 2013, and acting Secretary-General from June 2015 to August 2015.
 She was the Vice-Chairman of the Progress Singapore Party from 2023 to 2024, and was elected as Secretary-General on 20 February 2024.
 Poa was appointed as secretary-general of the Progress Singapore Party on 20 February 2024 following the resignation of Leong Mun Wai after the Singapore government issued a POFMA order which refuted the falsehoods made by Leong on his Facebook post.